womenintech-chennai/womenintech-website/README.md

 8. [Eswari Jayakumar](https://github.com/eswarijayakumar)
     **Tech I already know:** *Java and JS Frameworks*
    *I can help in both frontend and backend development of this site*
+9. [Ming Yong](https://github.com/ming-yong) knows HTML, CSS and vanilla JS and can help with development and documentation.